Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Population Competition Models

 One of our central problems in Section \ref{sec4} is the effect of IFD on the survival of species.
 To investigate it, we first consider the stationary problem of (\ref{IFD}) over the heterogeneous environment, which is

 where the spatial region $\Omega \subset \mathbb R^n$, $n\geq 1$ is a bounded domain with smooth boundary $\partial\Omega$.
 Here $\chi$ measures the speed of the aggressive species and the signal $A$ reflects the variations of directed dispersal magnitude.
-Recall the growth pattern $g$ is
+Recall the growth pattern $g$ is defined as Allee effect form, which is

 where $r=r(x)$ is the fixed external resources.
-Since the invading species is supposed to take the IFD strategy, the $v$-equation in (\ref{SSS}) should admit the solution $v=r$.
-To achieve this, we choose $A$ as $A=\ln r$.
+To show the IFD strategy is a local invader strategy, the invasive species $v$ is supposed to take the IFD strategy, i. e. the $v$-equation in (\ref{SSS}) should admit the solution $v=r$ with $A$ being $A=\ln r$.
 Therefore, we obtain $(0,r(x))$ is a non-constant steady state to (\ref{SSS}).
-This equilibrium represents the invading species and it eventually wins and occupies all resources.
-In contrast, the established species is extinct in the long-term.
+This equilibrium represents the invasive species eventually wins and the established species is extinct.